awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 For more information, see [Enabling validation and validating files](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-log-file-validation-intro.html#cloudtrail-log-file-validation-intro-enabling-and-using) in the *AWS CloudTrail User Guide*\.

-**Note**
-This control is still in the release process\.
-It might not yet be available in all of the Regions where it is supported\.

 ### Remediation<a name="cloudtrail-4-remediation"></a>

 To remediate this issue, update your CloudTrail trail to enable log file validation\.